Introduction: identifying listing quality indicators

 According to data from the Minnesota Secretary of State’s business data resources, legitimate business directories should maintain accurate business information that matches official records.
 This consistency is a key quality indicator.

-Examine the link velocity—how quickly the directory has acquired backlinks over time.
-Quality directories typically show steady, organic growth in their backlink profiles.
-Sudden spikes in backlink acquisition, especially from low-quality sources, can indicate manipulative practices.
+Look at link velocity, meaning how quickly the directory has acquired backlinks over time.
+Quality directories usually show steady, organic growth.
+Sudden spikes, especially from low-quality sources, can point to manipulative practices.

-Consider the geographic distribution of the directory’s backlinks.
-If the directory claims to serve businesses in specific regions, it should have backlinks from those regions.
-Conversely, if a directory claims to be US-focused but most of its backlinks come from other countries, that mismatch warrants scrutiny.
+Consider the geographic spread of the backlinks.
+If a directory claims to serve businesses in specific regions, it should have links from those regions.
+If it claims to be US-focused but most of its backlinks come from other countries, that mismatch deserves a closer look.

 Success Story: